pyOpenSci/pyopensci.github.io/_pages/learn.md

 whats_next:
   - image_path: images/pyopensci-learn-github-collaboration.png
     alt: "A pencil sketch of a round table with people sitting around it from different backgrounds working on laptops and also writing together."
-    excerpt: "Through the Better software for science fellowship we will be developing lessons focused on teaching core Github collaboration skills needed for both contributing to open source software and for working in an open science team environment. "
+    excerpt: "Through the [Better Software for Science Fellowship](https://bssw.io/pages/bssw-fellowship-program) we will be developing lessons focused on teaching core Github collaboration skills needed for both contributing to open source software and for working in an open science team environment. "
     title: "What's next: Collaborative GitHub for Scientists"
 toc: false
 ---